Sampada-Nathe/Crypto-Price-Tracker/README.md

 # Crypto-Price-Tracker
-This is python project to track real-time bitcoin price which updates every second.
+This is python project to track real-time bitcoin price which updates the bitcoin price every second.